dball/paginated_table/README.md

 * AJAX error indicator

 * Partial should infer ivar by template name?

-* Escaped HTML leaks in the will_paginate links

 * Explicitly enable the :rows option
   * It really belongs in the view helper, but it's simpler to implement